Hand and Wrist Conditions

 Your hand and wrist are comprised of 29 bones.

-• The Radius.
-The large bone of your forearm that connects your elbow to your wrist.
+The large bone of your forearm that connects your elbow to your wrist. -

-• The Ulna.
-The smaller bone of your forearm, going from the elbow to the wrist.
+The smaller bone of your forearm, going from the elbow to the wrist. -

-• The Carpals.
 Eight irregular bones in your wrist and palm, organized into two rows.
-These bones lie between the bones of the forearm (radius and ulna) and the metacarpal bones in the hand.
+These bones lie between the bones of the forearm (radius and ulna) and the metacarpal bones in the hand. -

-• The Metacarpals.
-Five long bones which connect the carpals to the phalanges.
+Five long bones which connect the carpals to the phalanges. -

 Joints of the Hand

-Carpometacarpal Joints (CMC joints) are the joints which connect the furthest five carpal bones to your metacarpal bones.
+Joints which connect the furthest five carpal bones to your metacarpal bones. -

-Metacarpophalangeal Joints (MCP Joints) are the joints between your metacarpal bones and the proximal phalanges.
+Joints between your metacarpal bones and the proximal phalanges. -

-Proximal Interphalangeal Joints (PIP Joints) are the joints between your proximal phalanges and your intermediate phalanges.
-In your thumb this joint is called the interphalangeal joint (IP).
+Joints between your proximal phalanges and your intermediate phalanges.
+In your thumb this joint is called the interphalangeal joint (IP). -

-Distal Interphalangeal Joints (DIP Joints) are the joints between your intermediate phalanges and your distal phalanges.
+Joints between your intermediate phalanges and your distal phalanges.
 The thumb doesn’t have a DIP joint.

 Your wrist has four key ligaments:

-• Palmar radiocarpal ligament – connects the radius to both rows of the carpal bones, on the front side of the hand.
+Connects the radius to both rows of the carpal bones, on the front side of the hand. -

-• Dorsal radiocarpal ligament – connects the radius to both rows of the carpal bones, on the back side of the hand.
+Connects the radius to both rows of the carpal bones, on the back side of the hand. -

-• Ulnar collateral ligament – connects the ulna bone to the triquetrum and pisiform bones (two of your carpal bones).
+Connects the ulna bone to the triquetrum and pisiform bones (two of your carpal bones). -

-Thenar muscles are three muscles that form the bulge (thenar eminence) in your palm at the base of your thumb.
+Thenar muscles are three muscles that form the bulge in your palm at the base of your thumb.
+This is called the thenar eminence.
 These muscles control the fine movements of your thumb.

-Hypothenar muscles are three muscles that form the bulge (hypothenar eminence) in your palm at the base of your little finger.
+Hypothenar muscles are three muscles that form a buldge in the palm under your little finger.
+This is called the hypothenar eminence.
 These muscles control the movements of your little finger.

 Lumbrical muscles are four muscles on the back of the hand, each attaching to a finger.
 These muscles help with the bending and straightening of all your fingers.

-Interossei muscles are seven muscles that lie between each finger’s metacarpal bones, on the front and back side of your hand.
-These muscles help you fan out your fingers and bring them back together again, as well as helping with the bending and straightening of your fingers.
+Interossei muscles are seven muscles that lie between each finger’s metacarpal bones.
+They are found on the front and back side of your hand.
+These muscles help you fan out your fingers and bring them back together again.
+Tey also help with the bending and straightening of your fingers.

-Your hand also includes the palmaris brevis muscle which helps with grip, and the adductor pollicis muscle which helps to bring the thumb back towards the hand when it is fanned out.
+Your hand also includes the palmaris brevis and adductor policis muscles.
+Palmaris brevis helps with hand grip.
+Adductor policis helps to bring the thumb back towards the hand when it is fanned out.

 The muscles in your forearm are also key to your hand and wrist movements.
-Some muscle tendons from the forearm pass through the wrist to bend and straighten the fingers and thumb, with others passing down the side of your wrist.
+Some muscle tendons from the forearm pass through the wrist to bend and straighten the fingers and thumb.
+Others pass down the side of your wrist.

-Trigger finger affects the tendons which pass through your wrist, and de Quervain’s tenosynovitis affects the tendons at the side of your wrist.
+Wrist bursitis affects the bursa in your wrist, which help your tendons to move smoothy.
+Trigger finger affects the tendons which pass through your wrist.
+And De Quervain’s tenosynovitis affects the tendons at the side of your wrist.